andyyu2004/gift-wizard/README.md

 On this page you can view the template, but it is locked for editing.
 You can edit it by clicking the respective edit which takes you back to the `/create` page.

+## Mail
+You can see the received questionnaires and sent questionnaires, for received ones, you can click on one questionnaire and click edit, you can now edit and answer it and send it to the sender.

+## People
+you can view all users, and if you click on one user, you can send add friend request here.

 ## All Templates

 There are two spaces on the home screen which we will reserve for the most popular